 The municipality engaged in a recruitment drive and the exercise culminated in the appointment of four (4) Senior Managers, four (4) Managers and Two (2) Officers.
-There were also six (6) temporary workers appointed within the different Departments within the Municipality
+There

 STAFF TURNOVER

 VOLUNTARY RESIGNATIONS

 The municipality recorded five (5) resignations from employees in different departments within the municipality.
 Respective HODs were involved in the exit process and ensured that exit interviews were done and records were submitted to the Human Capital Unit.